 Ironically, written language, which doesn’t put nearly the same restraints on interpretation of prose, has no such flexibility.
 Sure, a rabbi or minister might halt their liturgical reading to allow parishioners to riff on a theme (they call it private mediation) but when was the last time you were reading a and the author inserted a few blank pages for you to add your own thoughts?
 There’s no room for readers to add their own words to a written piece.

-That's why sarcasm and irony seldom works well in print or static .
-It's one thing for the copywriter to add their own inflection to a headline when they present it to a client but it's quite another to expect a reader to add that same emphasis.
+That’s why sarcasm and irony seldom works well in print or static online .
+It’s one thing for the copywriter to add their own inflection to a headline when they present it to a client but it’s quite another to expect a reader to add that same emphasis.
 Instead, the language of ads must be clear, simple, and to the point.
 Hopefully this will cause an emotional response without depending on a specific interpretive performance from the reader.

 Imagine if had e-mailed the lyrics of his famous song to his manager: